SurveyMonkey/public_api_docs/includes/_contacts.md

 ####Available Methods

  * `GET`: Returns a list of all contacts in the list with all available fields.
 Public App users need access to the **View Contacts** [scope](#scopes)
- * `POST`: Creates multiple contacts and adds them to a list, contacts can be sent survey invite messages using an email invite collector, see [Collectors and Invite Messages](#collectors-and-invite-messages).
+ * `POST`: Creates multiple contacts and adds them to a list, contacts can be sent survey invite messages using an email invite or sms collector, see [Collectors and Invite Messages](#collectors-and-invite-messages).
 Public App users need access to the **Create/Modify Contacts** [scope](#scopes)

 ####Contacts List Resource